Slavery during the American Civil War: Impressment

 Near the end of the war, the Confederacy made efforts to enlist black soldiers.
 In November 1864, Confederate president Jefferson Davis called on the Confederate Congress to purchase 40,000 slaves who would then be emancipated in return for military service.
 Such calls were very contentious in the south, with General Patrick Cleburne being a leading proponent of arming slaves.
 Among the opposition to the idea, General Howell Cobb argued in January 1865, "If slaves will make good soldiers our whole theory of slavery is wrong."
 As the Confederacy collapsed in early 1864 and 1865, arming slaves became, in the words of General Robert E. Lee, "not only expedient but necessary."
 In March 1865, Davis authorized the enlistment of blacks to the Confederate army and companies began to form by March 25.
-However, Confederate forces in Virginia surrendered on April 3 and the war was over on April 9, 1865, before black soldiers had a chance to fight on the Confederate side.
+However, Lee's Army of Northern Virginia surrendered on April 9, and the war was over by the end of May 1865, before black soldiers had a chance to fight on the Confederate side.